Ultrametric analogues of Ulam stability of groups

 This way, we are able to prove a bounded-cohomological criterion for stability, as well as a cohomological one (Corollary \ref{cor:BC:abs}).
+The reader may suspect that the passage from cohomology in the Archimedean setting to bounded cohomology in the non-Archimedean setting is accounted for by the close relation between pointwise and uniform stability; and that a bounded cohomological criterion for uniform stability should also hold in the Archimedean setting.
+However, in that case the situation is more delicate and requires the introduction of a different cohomology theory, called \emph{asymptotic cohomology} \cite{Bharat}.
+The advantage of our setting is that, while cocycles are bounded thanks to the uniform nature of the problem, we can still use the same ultraproduct techniques that apply to the pointwise setting of \cite{GLT}.

-This however does not seem to apply further than virtually free groups, whose stability was already established in Theorems \ref{intro:thm:pifree} and \ref{intro:thm:vpfree}.
+Our criterion however does not seem to apply further than virtually free groups, whose stability was already established in Theorems \ref{intro:thm:pifree} and \ref{intro:thm:vpfree}.
 On the other hand, phrasing the correspondence between asymptotic homomorphisms and bounded cohomology classes more precisely by means of the recently introduced \emph{property of defect diminishing} \cite{defdim} (Proposition \ref{prop:defdim:BC}) we are also able to prove relative versions of these criteria (Corollary \ref{cor:BC:rel}), which imply the following: